tsitle/der_ee_de5000_lcr_meter_cli/README.md

 ## Connecting to the DE-5000

 The LCR meter transmits data via its IR port.
 You'll either need the original IR-to-USB Adapter or build your own.
+An example for how build your own adapter can be found here: [IR-to-USB Adapter for DER EE DE-5000 LCR Meter](https://tltb.slur97.org/ir-to-usb-adapter-for-der-ee-de-5000-lcr-meter/)

 ## Running the script